schatzlab/appliedgenomics2023/assignments/assignment2/README.md

 #### Question 3.
 De novo assembly [20 pts]

 Assemble the reads using `Spades`.
-Spades will *not* run on Windows, you must use a linux/mac environment.
+Spades will *not* run on Windows, you must use a linux/mac environment (The Ubuntu subsystem might work?).

+Note: N50 size is the size such that half of the total amount of bases are in contigs this size or larger (a weighted median).
+For example, if you have contig sizes of 10kbp, 5kb, 3kbp, 1kbp, 1kbp, 1kbp.
+The total size is 21kbp.
+Half of this value is 10.5kbp, so the N50 size is 5kbp.
+To compute the N50 value, sort the contigs from largest to small, and then iterative through until their cummulative span reaches 50% of the total span.

 - Question 3a.
 How many contigs were produced?
 [Hint: try `grep -c '>' contigs.fasta`]
 - Question 3b.
 What is the total length of the contigs?
 [Hint: try `samtools faidx`, plus a short script/excel]